A-Awad1/Abstract-Dash/README.md

 - **Environment Variables** – Required keys must be configured (see the **Environment Variables** section for details).

 > ⚠️ **MongoDB Network Access**:
-> If deploying to a hosting service (e.g., Vercel, Netlify), make sure your **MongoDB IP whitelist** allows external connections.
+> If deploying to a hosting service (e.g., Netlify), make sure your **MongoDB IP whitelist** allows external connections.
 You can set it to `0.0.0.0/0` (allow from anywhere) during development, but in production it’s strongly recommended to restrict to trusted IPs for better security.

 > ⚠️ **Binary Upload Fallback**:
 > When falling back to binary upload, files are stored directly inside MongoDB (as binary).
 Uploading **large or many files** will increase the database size and may slow down queries.
 It is recommended to use **Vercel Blob**.